ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 #### 10.7.1 Server-side Caching

 The Ballerina GraphQL module offers built-in server-side caching for GraphQL `query` operations.
 The caching operates as in-memory caching, implemented using the Ballerina cache module.
-The module generates cache keys based on the argument and the path.
-The default eviction policy will utilize the Least Recently Used (LRU) mechanism.
+The GraphQL module generates cache keys based on the arguments and the path.
+In server-side caching, the `errors` and `null` values are skipped when caching.
+There are two different ways called `operation caching` and `field caching` to enable server-side caching.

 ##### 10.7.1.1 Operation Caching